-Sunshine Coast acreage inspection notes presence of pests in the garage.
+Abstract: Sunshine Coast Home Inspector notes on an acreage property where pests were present in the garage.
 Unfortunately for the seller, serious damage was done to the engine compartment.

-A call to the local Ford dealer’s service department revealed that they also were at an all-time high in repairing rodent damage to client vehicles.
+A call to the local Ford dealer’s service department revealed that they also were at an all-time high in repairing rodent damage to their clients’ vehicles.
 Their recommendation was to use mint oil diluted in water, sprayed over the entire engine compartment.
-My local mechanic had another product for sale at his shop, a red flashing LED, installed in the engine compartment.
-How effective these measure are I leave to the reader to decide.
-Regardless of product efficacy, it’s worthwhile to always be checking your home’s less traveled areas for unwelcomed visitors.

 Our local mechanic had another product for sale at his shop, a white and red flashing LED, installed in the engine compartment.
 We have installed this product in all of our vehicles.
 Look for a vehicle mounted rat repellent on-line.